 Arsene Wenger showed so much loyalty for Monaco by declining the job of managing the France National Team.
 Unfortunately, the same club disappointed him.
 He was sacked the very next year (1994).

-Arsene Wenger hard work at Japan led his team to winning the Japan Emperor’s Cup in 1995.
+Arsene Wenger hard work in Japan led his team to win the Japan Emperor’s Cup in 1995.

 While there, he fell in love with the Japanese diet.
 He was known to eat only rice, boiled vegetables and fish with no sugar and oil.
 In a recent interview about his eating habit in Japan, Wenger replied ”that’s why you won’t see fat people there.”

-Arsene Wenger Childhood Story Plus Untold Biography Facts – Revolutionizing the Arsenal Diet.
+Arsene Wenger Biography – Revolutionizing the Arsenal Diet: